-One of big areas of waste is all those paper plates and cups for the food and drink.
-This is another area of parties that seems to have developed a life of its own but there’s no reason why you can’t use proper cutlery, plates, bowls and cups and ask your neighbors to bring there’s if you think you need more.
+One of the big areas of waste is all those paper plates and cups for the food and drink.
+This is another area of parties that seems to have developed a life of its own but there’s no reason why you can’t use proper cutlery, plates, bowls, and cups and ask your neighbors to bring them there’s if you think you need more.

 5. Say Goodbye to the Goody Bags